Yonas143/ATR1410-08-lab-exe/README.md

 yonas mulugeta
 Lab execrises
-AND THE FINAL PROJECT WHICH IS SAMML SOCIALMEADI PROJET ATR/1410/08
+AND THE FINAL PROJECT WHICH IS Small socail media project

+ATR/1410/08